- Adobe Premiere User Guide

 - Now right click on your selected clip and from drop down menu select “Insert Frame Hold Segment” option.

 This method will clip your frame right from the position where you have kept playhead and it will automatically insert a two second freeze frame at that location.
-In case if you want to insert a freeze frame having duration more than 2 seconds then you can use trim tool to adjust duration of freeze frame as per need.
+In case if you want to insert a freeze frame having duration more than 2 seconds then you can use drag the edge of the freeze frame to adjust duration of freeze frame as per need.

 Further, if you need the rest of video clip to act like a freeze frame or do not want to insert segment into it then it is good to proceed with “Add Frame Hold” option.
 Do as follows: